openbiocure/platform-ui/README.md

 - Write tests for new features
 - Update documentation as needed
 - Ensure all tests pass before submitting PR
+- Follow the OpenBioCure brand guidelines for UI changes

 ## 📄 License